zefang-liu/InvAgent/README.md

 # :robot: InvAgent: A LLM-based Multi-Agent System for Inventory Management in Supply Chains

 InvAgent is a novel approach leveraging large language models (LLMs) to manage multi-agent inventory systems.
 It enhances resilience and improves efficiency across the supply chain network through zero-shot learning capabilities, enabling adaptive and informed decision-making without prior training.
+For more detailed information, please check our paper.

 ## Installation